phayhy/panada-testv1/README.md

 Sample User Story:

-* As a potential customer, I want to be able to easily find the link to products so that I can find the list of products offered by the company.
+* As a potential customer, I want to be able to easily find the link to products so that I know what is available for sale by the company.

 The link to the mock up website: [Fun Toast mock up website](https://phayhy.github.io/panada-testv1/).